rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

 {% include _toc.html %}

-This tutorial gets you to use a Mac OSX to install and run Raspian with Xamarin mono on a Raspberry Pi 3 B.
+This tutorial gets you to use a Mac OSX to install and run apps under Raspian on a Raspberry Pi 3 B.

 There are several uses for a Pi:

 * Use the Pi Desktop to display a web page that refreshes itself automatically (web cams, list at http://www.holovaty.com/writing/23/)
 * Play a movie using a built-in utility

-* Run Bash shell script on boot-up to ...
+* Run Bash shell script on boot-up to download a script from GitHub and run it.
+* Run Python code to measurement board temperature and free memory over time.
 * Run cron background to periodically measure board's temperature
-* Run Node.js code to ...
+* <a href="#RunNode">Run Node.js code to run a web server</a>
-* Run Python code to ...
 * Run mono app <strong>IoT Gateway server</strong> and home automation

 * Run NAS server (local cloud) off a USB drive